-The theme of this year's Nurses Week is, "Our Nurses.
-Our Future."
-I could not think of a more fitting theme.
+The theme of this year's Nurses Week is, (interpretation ends) "Our Nurses.
+Our Future." (interpretation) Mr. Speaker, I could not think of a more fitting theme.
 I'm confident the next generation of nurses will provide meaningful change and lead health care services with fortitude.